 Fun Fact: The First Circumnavigator

-It is now noted that despite the fact that Magellan was the commander of the expedition, he never made it back to Spain himself, and so never actually 'circumnavigated' the globe.
-Almost certainly the first circumnavigator was not a European at all, but one of Magellan's servants and interpreters, native to the East Indies, who joined the voyage in Europe and completed the circle when Magellan reached the Philippines.
+It is now noted that despite the fact that Magellan was the expedition's commander, he never made it back to Spain himself and so never actually circumnavigated the globe.
+Almost certainly, the first circumnavigator was not a European at all, but one of Magellan's servants and interpreters, native to the East Indies, who joined the voyage in Europe and completed the circle when Magellan reached the Philippines.

 Cortez was one of the first Europeans to encounter the Aztecs.
-He was later used as a role model by explorers also wishing to conquer.
+He was later used as a role model by explorers who also wished to conquer.
 His conquest allowed the Spanish colonization of Central America and also helped to spread Christianity in the new continent.

-Pizarro managed to take the Incan Emperor, Atahualpa, hostage, and then when the ransom price was paid for by the Incas, he killed Atahualpa, leaving the empire leaderless and easy prey for the Spanish.
+Pizarro managed to take the Incan Emperor, Atahualpa, hostage.
+Then, when the Incas paid the ransom, he killed Atahualpa, leaving the empire leaderless and easy prey for the Spanish.
 Pizarro would conquer the entire Incan Empire, but he did not get to enjoy the fruits of his conquest for long, for he would be assassinated in 1541.